 At the Theological University of Apeldoorn, a six-year theology course is offered.
 The study programme focuses on academic quality, linked to solid professional equipping.
 Much attention is paid to the teaching of the biblical source languages, Hebrew and Greek.
-The TUA is a smaller institution and is known for the its good atmosphere and personalized guidance of students.
+The TUA is a smaller institution and is known for its good atmosphere and personalized guidance of students.

 The TUA has a rich and lengthy history.
 The Theological University was founded in 1894 and since 1919 has been located in Apeldoorn at Wilhelminapark, close to the centre.
 The spacious mansion in which the school began has since been expanded into a modern building complex.
 Also, the curriculum has undergone steady development and expansion.
-TUA's students, lecturers and educational support staff form a close-knit community that is committed to the development and renewal of a biblically oriented, reformed theology on the basis of a cordial bond with the Reformed religious tradition.
+TUA's students, lecturers and educational support staff form a close-knit community that is committed to the development and renewal of a biblically oriented reformed theology on the basis of a cordial bond with the Reformed tradition.

 Grateful for God's blessing of our university as a center of theological education of the Christian Reformed Churches in the Netherlands, we want to dedicate ourselves to the development of the practice of Reformed theology.
 Our heartfelt desire is to be useful for the progress of the Gospel of Jesus Christ and to be of significance for society.
 We educate people for the ministry of the pastorate or to another form of service in God's Church and Kingdom and we carry out this goal through scientific theological research.
 In addition, we provide services and training for churches and Christian organizations.